A Generational Investment in Public Higher Education

 What is CSCU 2030?

 CSCU 2030 is a proposed generational investment in Connecticut’s public colleges and universities.
 The seven-year proposal seeks investment in two specific areas.
 First, it seeks state appropriations support to invest in affordability, student supports and wrap-around services, and innovative and expanded academic programs.
 Second, it seeks state investment in modernizing facilities and updated technology, laboratories and classrooms.

 How much does CSCU 2030 cost?

-Yes and no. While overall state assistance to CSCU has increased over the past 15 years, nearly every new dollar appropriated to CSCU has gone toward skyrocketing employee fringe benefit costs.
+Yes and no. While overall state assistance to CSCU has increased over the past 15 years, nearly every new dollar appropriated to CSCU has gone toward growing employee fringe benefit costs.
+As you can see on the graph below, the operating funds our campuses have received has been almost completely flat since 2007.
 When coupled with a 40 percent increase in inflation between 2007 and 2022, CSCU’s operating funding has been significantly compressed in recent years, and new investment is needed.
 In addition, CSU 2020, the state’s previous capital investment program for the state universities, provided its final round of funding in FY2021.
 CSCU institutions have exhausted their capital project allocations and need to establish a vision and funding for the physical infrastructure of our campuses for the next decade.

 Does CSCU 2030 require legislative approval?

 Yes.
-CSCU is working closely with our legislative and administration partners to make CSCU 2030 a reality.
+CSCU is working closely with our partners in the legislature and the administration to make CSCU 2030 a reality.